 It is recognised that some of the measures recommended in the guideline may not be immediately achievable by some existing and smaller sites.
-It is recommended that all sites strive for best practice via continuous improvement, which can be approached via your TSA Action Plan
+It is recommended that all sites strive for best practice via continuous improvement, which can be approached via your TSA Action Plan.

-Building Design and Upgrade
+Building design and upgrade

 Buildings need to be designed and constructed in compliance with Volume 1 of the NCC.
-Part E of Volume 1 of the NCC lists requirements and specifications for firefighting equipment and smoke hazard management and, along with other requirements.
+Part E of Volume 1 of the NCC lists requirements and specifications for firefighting equipment and smoke hazard management, along with other requirements.
 Tyre storage facilities are a special hazard requiring Clause E1.10 and E2.3 to be considered.
 An appropriately qualified engineer should be engaged to design or upgrade the building and incorporate all fire protection systems required under the Code.
 Further detail on building requirements where tyres are stored inside are summarised in Section 3.2 and see Section 5 for further details on fire and emergency equipment.

-Tyre storage facilities should comply specifically with Clause E1.10 and E2.3, Part E of Volume 1 of the NCC.
+Tyre storage facilities should comply specifically with provisions for special hazards as specified in Clause E1.10 and E2.3, Part E of Volume 1 of the NCC.